 Training with disabilities and other needs

 We have a strong track record in successfully working with trainees with a wide range of disabilities and additional needs.
 During our Ofsted Inspection, one of the findings was that: ‘Leaders pay close and extensive attention to the welfare of trainees.
 They respond rapidly and effectually to those needing support’ (Ofsted 2018).
 After recruitment, we ask trainees to complete a ‘Fitness to Teach’ questionnaire which asks if any adjustments are required, we also require trainees to be assessed by an occupational health specialist.
-If appropriate, a ‘Wellbeing Plan’ will then be created which is bespoke to your needs; this will be regularly reviewed.
+If appropriate, a ‘Wellbeing Plan’ will be created which is bespoke to the trainee’s needs; this will be regularly reviewed.
 We will then work closely with the trainee to make adjustments where we possibly can (for example, PowerPoint presentations in advance or printed on coloured paper).
 Declaring any disabilities will not disadvantage trainees and their application; we make any appropriate adjustments and make sure that trainees are placed in a supportive training environment.

-We regularly ensure that these adjustments are maintained and re-assessed, to ensure that your needs are continually met.
+We regularly ensure that these adjustments are maintained and re-assessed, to ensure that needs are continually met.
 Disability access and provision are in accordance with legal requirements in all our settings.
 Some settings have further specialist provision and further details can be acquired by contacting the individual setting via their website contact details.

 Support and advice